Term 1, Week 6

-Thank you for your continued support as we make St Brigid’s an even better place for everyone.
-I look forward to seeing you at the AGM and working together to make this a wonderful year!
+Thank you for your continued support, I look forward to seeing you at the AGM and working together to make this a wonderful year!

 In Love, Peace and learning